manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 ## Description

-This software is for tinySA-ULTRA

 You can see the radio strength in AR(Augmented Reality).

+This software is using the tinySA-ULTRA as measurement device.

+I am grateful to be able to purchase a spectrum analyzer at a reasonable price.

 This is free software, please use it at your own risk.